Black holes in $f(R,T)$ gravity coupled with Euler-Heisenberg electrodynamics: Electrically charged black holes

-The relationship between the charge $Q_e $ and the horizon $ r_h $ for different values of $a $ are illustrates in Fig. \ref{rha}.
+The relationship between the charge $Q_e $ and the horizon $ r_h $ for different values of $a $ are illustrated in Fig. \ref{rha}.
 For the case where $\beta > 0$ (AdS spacetime), as $\beta$ increases, both the inner and outer horizons decrease, and the extremal black hole has smaller \( r_h \) and \( Q_e \).
 An increase in \( a \) makes this effect more pronounced.
-For $\beta < 0$ (dS spacetime), a notable feature is the emergence of a cosmological horizon.
-When $Q_e > 1$, only the cosmological horizon exists, leading to a naked singularity.
-As $\beta$ decreases further, an interesting situation arises: for small charges, only the inner horizon exists; for middle charges, there are inner horizons, event horizons, and cosmological horizons; while for large charges, a naked singularity appears with only the cosmological horizon present.
-This may lead to interesting thermodynamic effects, which will be explored in our future work.
-Similarly, we provide the expression for the Kretschmann scalar